nats-io/nats-architecture-and-design/adr/ADR-16.md

 As shown here we should support a standby consumer (`cid:10` here) that will step in anywhere a active consumer fails.

 The solution we design has to consider a number of issues discussed below.

+### Other examples

+The classical ORDERS case, given many clients and orders processing need to be scaled horizontally.
+With a typical horizontally scaled Pull consumer order of message is not guaranteed, the `ORDER.new.123` message might be failing and retrying resulting in the `ORDER.cancel.123` message being processed before the one creating the ORDER and so the order might never be cancelled leading to invalid orders being fulfilled.
+The system have to guarantee that all messages related to ORDER number 123 are processed in strict order.

+One might pre-allocate orders to buckets using something like `orders.<bucket>.new` as a subject, but this restricts us to a specific amount of buckets unless we update the entire system.
+What's needed is the ability to dynamically scale up and down the amount of workers consuming the messages.

+Given the system discussed here we would create 100 consumption groups on a header or the last token - `123`.
+A Pull client would be attached to each of the 100 consumption groups and all messages related to Order 123 would always be sent to the same consumption group.
+The group would allow for `max_ack_pending:1` thus ensuring that the `new` and `cancel` messages arrive in order even when the `new` message is being retried.

 ### Group allocation